mbaumer/us_hep_funding/docs/_states/ID.md

 [Back to top](#top)
 ## ID-01 -- Rep. Russ Fulcher (R) -- [Wikipedia](https://en.wikipedia.org/wiki/ID-01)
 ### Committees
-Russ Fulcher is the #9 Democrat on the House Subcommittee on Higher Education and Workforce Development
+Russ Fulcher is the #9 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```